rschristopher/rschristopher.github.io/src/criticisms/inequality.md

  the most healthy view to take.
-Bitcoin does and can solve many important problems, but it cannot succeed without human beings choosing the right path, the moral path -- that which is best for you and your family, now and in the future, and simultaneously
+Bitcoin does and can solve many important problems, but it cannot succeed without us choosing the right path, the moral path -- that which is best for you and your family, now and in the future, and simultaneously